-Under the streamlined modification program, modifications are offered to certain borrowers who are at least ninety (90) days delinquent.
-Under the streamlined modification program, borrowers are not required to apply for assistance or provide income or hardship documentation.
-However, they must complete a trial period of at least three (3) months making monthly payments that approximate the modified payment prior to being offered a permanent modification, which generally provided the same modification terms and servicer incentives as the standard modification program.
+Under the discontinued streamlined modification program, modifications were offered to certain borrowers who were at least ninety (90) days delinquent.
+Under the streamlined modification program, these borrowers were not required to apply for assistance or provide income or hardship documentation.
+However, they were required to complete a trial period of at least three (3) months making monthly payments that approximated the modified payment prior to being offered a permanent modification, which generally provided the same modification terms and servicer incentives as the standard modification program.
 The streamlined modification initiative was implemented in July 2013 (with earlier adoption permitted).
 Under the standard and streamlined modification initiatives, servicers modify the terms of certain mortgage loans, generally, to change the interest rate to a fixed interest rate based on prevailing market rates, extend the term up to 40 years from the effective date of the modification, and, for certain underwater borrowers, forbear a portion of the post-capitalization unpaid principal balance as a deferred, non-interest, non-amortizing balance due as a balloon payment upon the earlier of the modified maturity date, transfer of ownership of the property, or payoff or refinance of the loan.